ibm-cloud-docs/assistant-data/backup.md

 where the first value (`00000000-0000-0000-0000-001570184978`) is the instance ID in the database backup and the second value (`00000000-0000-0000-0000-001570194490`) is the ID of a provisioned instance in the {{site.data.keyword.conversationshort}} service on the system.

 You can pass this file to the script for subsequent runs of the script in the same environment.
-Or you can edit it for use in other backup and restore operations.
+Or you can edit it for use in other back up and restore operations.
 The mapping file is optional.
 If it is not provided, the tool prompts you for the mapping details based on information you provide in the YAML files.